Face to Face (Daft Punk song)

-"Face to Face" is a single by French electronic music duo Daft Punk, featuring vocals and co-production by American house music producer Todd Edwards.
-It was released on their second studio album Discovery (2001) and as a promotional single on 10 October 2003.
+"Face to Face" is a song by the French electronic music duo Daft Punk, featuring vocals and co-production by the American house music producer Todd Edwards.
+It was released on Daft Punk's second album Discovery (2001) and as a promotional single on 10 October 2003.
 As part of Discovery, the song appears in the film Interstella 5555: The 5tory of the 5ecret 5tar 5ystem, and the section of the film in which the song appears serves as its music video.

 The track uses Edwards' distinctive "cut-up" production style, incorporating over 20 uncredited samples from various soft rock and folk music songs.
 Daft Punk first successfully convinced Edwards to collaborate with them after the release of Homework (1997), meeting for two studio sessions to record and build the track.

 The song achieved commercial success, reaching the number one spot on the Billboard Hot Dance Club Play chart in 2004.
 Two remixes by Cosmo Vitelli and Demon were made and included in Daft Punk's 2003 remix album Daft Club.
-Most of the samples remained unknown, being a subject of a search that continued until 2023, when fans used AI tools to uncover the remaining unknown samples.
+Most of the samples remained unknown, being a subject of a search that continued until 2023, when fans used AI tools and asking Edwards to help uncover the remaining unknown samples.